sourcejs/Source/docs/spec-json/readme.md

 `sourcejs` - this field accepts a local configuration object for configuring spec level context options.

-Read more about engine configuration capabilities in [Engine Configuration](/docs/configuration) doc.
+Read more about engine configuration capabilities in [Engine configuration](/docs/configuration/) doc.

 ## Custom options / properties

 Feel free to add **any** custom meta information to `info.json` file for your needs as well.
-This info will be then available from [Spec API](/docs/api), in middleware-plugins (`req.specData.info`).
+This info will be then available from [Spec API](/docs/api/), in middleware-plugins (`req.specData.info`).

-It will also be availeble to [EJS](/docs/spec-ejs) during spec rendering:
+It will also be available to [EJS](/docs/spec-ejs/) during spec rendering:

 ```js
 {